g1ra/eve/README.md

 relates to only me.

-This is not a results from tasks assigned to me by tmy Employer;
+This is not a results from tasks assigned to me by my Employer;

-results from the use of
-only my facilities, premises, or property (whether tangible or intangible) owned, leased, or contracted for me;
+This is a results from the use of only my facilities, premises, or property (whether tangible or intangible) owned, leased, or contracted for me;

-This is a not result of any participation in activities in competition with my Employee
+This is a not result of any participation in activities in competition with my Employee.

 Title - Author(s)
 ---------------------------

 Eve programming language, method and technology and medium.

-Author: Imre Gellert Kis
+Author: Imre Gellert Kis ( https://aeve.link/ ) ; ( https://www.facebook.com/gi.ra.2501 )

 Abstract
 ---------------------------